-*pictures updated in 2018Last post was about our trip to Scandinavia and today I’d like to share one of the recipes we learnt on this journey.
-You will notice that even though I’ll tell you about all the places we’ve been to (Norway, Sweden and Denmark) all recipe posts related to this trip will be about Swedish dishes.
+I have already talked about our trip to Scandinavia and today I'd like to share one of the recipes we learned on this journey.
+You will notice that even though I'll tell you about all the places we've been to (Norway, Sweden and Denmark) all recipe posts related to this trip will be about Swedish dishes.
 Why?
 Because we fell in love with their cuisine!
-That’s where we had the best food experiences and have incorporated many things to our menu at home!
+That's where we had the best food experiences and have incorporated many things to our menu at home!

 - 2 tbsp salt

 - 1 cup sugar